godotengine/godot-docs/about/faq.rst

 right at home.
 For examples and a complete overview of the power GDScript offers you, check out the :ref:`GDScript scripting guide <doc_gdscript>`.

-There are several reasons to use GDScript--especially when you are prototyping, in alpha/beta stages of your project, or are not creating the next AAA title--but the most salient reason is the overall **reduction of complexity**.
+There are several reasons to use GDScript, especially when you are prototyping, in alpha/beta stages of your project, or are not creating the next AAA title.
+The most salient reason is the overall **reduction of complexity**.

 The original intent of creating a tightly integrated, custom scripting language for